Design:

 The Circular Design Circle

 The Circular Design Circle (CDC) brings together people dedicated to the circular economy transition and passionate about circular design.
 It started at the Impact Hub in Zurich and is open to anyone.
+Learn more here, join us for one of our monthly gatherings or sign up here for more information about events and activities.

 The Circular Design LinkedIn group